 ACMs can bed categorized as either friable or non-friable.
 The most common type to be found in our building environments is non-friable, which has been mixed in with other building materials.
 Friable asbestos exists in forms that can be crushed or pulverized and become air borne.

 Regardless of being friable or non-friable, asbestos that has not been carefully maintained or properly removed can pose a serious health risk for anyone coming in contact.
 The largest health risks come from buildings or sites where there are:

-There is a high risk of exposure to from these constructions and they carry enough hazardous material to adversely affect the entire Australian Community.
+There is a high risk of exposure to from these constructions and you need to be very careful when dealing with these older building products.

 91 Essex St